-- A. Work under this Division shall be conducted in a manner to cooperate with the installation of work of other Divisions. - B. Control devices (i.e. magnetic starters) and control wiring relating to the heating, ventilating and air conditioning systems and plumbing systems are specified under other Sections of these Specifications except for provisions or items specifically noted on the Drawings or specified herein. - C. Consult all Drawings and Specifications in this project and become familiar with all equipment to be installed.
+- A. Work under this Division shall be conducted in a manner to cooperate with the installation of such equipment or items as specified in other Divisions. - B. Control devices and control wiring relating to the heating and air conditioning systems are specified under other Sections of these Specifications except for provisions or items specifically noted on the Drawings or specified herein. - C. Consult all Drawings and Specifications in this project and become familiar with all equipment to be installed.
 Coordinate all aspects of the construction with the other trades on the job to ensure that all work and materials required to provide a complete and operational facility are included in the bid. - D. All sections of Division 26 are interrelated and shall be considered in their entirety when interpreting any material, method, or direction listed in any section of Division 26.
 Individual sections are not written for specific subcontractors or suppliers but for the general contractor.